Booster Gold: 52 and Supernova

-In the aftermath of Infinite Crisis, Superman, Batman, and Wonder Woman temporarily retire their costumed identities, and the remaining heroes attend a memorial for Superboy in Metropolis.
+In the aftermath of Infinite Crisis, Superman, Batman, and Wonder Woman temporarily retire their costumed identities, and the remaining heroes attend a memorial for Superboy in Metropolis after he is killed by Superboy-Prime.
 Booster attends the memorial, but when Superman, Batman, and Wonder Woman do not arrive as he expects, he suspects his robot sidekick Skeets is malfunctioning and becomes hysterical.
 After Skeets reports other incorrect historical data, Booster searches fellow time traveler Rip Hunter's desert bunker for answers, finding it littered with enigmatic scrawled notes.
 Booster finds photos of himself and Skeets surrounded by the words "his fault" with arrows pointing toward them.

 One Year Later

 Following the events of 52, Booster Gold returns in his second solo series with the first story arc "52 Pick-Up".
 Booster puts in a request to the Justice League that they admit him and the group begrudgingly decide to monitor him over the following week.
-However, Rip Hunter informs Booster that history has become malleable after Mister Mind's rampage and earlier damage to the timeline.
+However, Rip Hunter informs Booster that history has become malleable after Mister Mind's rampage and damage to the timeline.

 Blackest Night

-In a tie-in to the Blackest Night event, Booster faces Ted Kord, reanimated as a Black Lantern.
+In a tie-in to the Blackest Night event, Booster faces Ted Kord, who has been reanimated as a Black Lantern.
 At first unavailable due to reliving Ted's funeral in the past, he returns to meet his ancestor Daniel Carter, only to find the crashed, derelict Bug at his house.
-Then, he finds the Black Lantern pummeling Jaime Reyes, Daniel, and Skeets.
+Then, he finds Kord pummeling Jaime Reyes, Daniel, and Skeets.
 Attacked by him, he removes Daniel and Rose from the scene and heads to Kord Industries to arm himself.
 He uses a special light gun designed by Ted to blast the corpse and separate the ring with light, simulating the emotional spectrum.

 Upon separating the corpse from the ring, he collects Ted's remains before the ring can reanimate them and takes them into the Time Sphere to Vanishing Point Fortress to secure them.
 He is somewhat relieved when Skeets uses the Fortress's special chronal surveillance equipment to display images of the days of Team Blue and Gold.
 Jaime promises to live up to Kord's legacy and eventually form a new Blue and Gold team.
 They find evidence at the warehouse of someone else entering, even though the doors were genetically coded, with only two people cleared for access: Ted and Booster.